 Being present on various channels is a way to win coverage.
 Below, you can see examples of some of the most commonly used channels to promote content.

-By investing in Social media you can reach a large audience and drive them to your blog or institutional website.
+Investing in Social media allows you to reach a large audience and drive them to your blog or institutional website.

 In addition to the possibility of reaching millions of people, social media platforms allow you to publish content at no cost, which also explains its popularity among businesses.

 Email marketing is still alive.
-This channel has the biggest ROI (Return On Investment) among the most commonly used channels in a Content Marketing Strategy.
+This channel has the most significant ROI (Return On Investment) among the most commonly used channels in a Content Marketing Strategy.

 It also allows you to use precise segmentation and create nurturing flows to automate your campaigns.

-Besides this, the channel has a low cost and high predictability on the target audience reached.
+Besides this, the channel has a low-cost and high predictability of the target audience reached.

-WhatsApp, Facebook, and Instagram Messengers became a big communication phenomenon and opened one more channel for Content Marketers.
+WhatsApp, Facebook, and Instagram Messenger became a significant communication phenomenon and opened another channel for Content Marketers.

-Corporate accounts in these apps are spreading all over the world, and each day is more used to connect brands with their audiences.
+Corporate accounts in these apps are spreading worldwide, and each day more are used to connect brands with their audiences.

 8. Analyze and measure results

-Good content marketing goals are more than just attainable.
-They’re also measurable, so determine what data you’ll be collecting to measure your progress, as well as when and how often to collect it.
+Reasonable content marketing goals are more than just attainable.
+They’re also measurable, so determine what data you’ll be collecting to measure your progress and when and how often to collect it.

-Again, every business is different as far as its data collection needs, but try once a month to start with and adjust as needed.
+Again, every business is different regarding its data collection needs but try once a month to start with and adjust as needed.

-It’s also a good idea to pick a few key metrics to watch weekly to ensure you’re staying on target.
+It’s also good to pick a few key metrics to watch weekly to ensure you’re staying on target.
 Possibilities include: